riyazrabbani/Virtual-CPU/README.md

 ## To Run the CPU
 - g++ -std=c++20 -pthread app.cpp -o app
+- ./app

-- Use the above command to run, cpp 20, pthread library linkage for multithreading
+- Use the above two commands to run, cpp 20, pthread library linkage for multithreading

-## To view in GraphQL
+## To view in GraphQL (SEPARATE TERMINAL)
 - uvicorn graphql_server:app --reload
+- Server will then run on http://127.0.0.1:<port>/graphql     where <port> is the port uvicorn selected
-- Must have uvicorn, graphql, fastAPI installed
+- Must have uvicorn, graphql, fastAPI installed.
+Make sure you are in another terminal than the CPP file

 ### Web API and Data Integration
 - **GraphQL**: Will be used to fetch register data.